Real-time tree search with pessimistic scenarios: Conclusion

 \section{Conclusion}

 We have proposed an approach of real-time tree search, where tree search is performed only with a limited depth, and the leaves are evaluated under a deterministic and pessimistic scenario.
-Because there is no branching with a deterministic scenario, our evaluation can take into account far ahead in the future.
+Because there is no branching with a deterministic scenario, our evaluation can take into account the events that can occur far ahead in the future.
 Also, evaluation with pessimistic scenarios can lead to selecting good actions, which are often the ones that perform well under the pessimistic scenarios particularly in cases where safety is a primary concern.
 We have assumed that the state can be represented by the positions of objects and generated pessimistic scenarios by allowing the objects to be located at multiple positions even if that may be unrealistic or illegal.
 One could, however, apply the general idea of our real-time tree search with pessimistic scenarios to a broader range of domains by designing pessimistic scenarios suitable for particular domains.
-For example, a pessimistic scenario may be generated by assuming objects that increases the size over time for domains on continuous space.
+For example, for applications to autonomous robots, drones, or other agents in continuous space, a pessimistic scenario may be generated by assuming objects (e.g., other robots and drones) that increases the size over time.

 Our experiments with Pommerman suggest that the performance of the proposed approach is sensitive to the particular level of pessimism, but it can be optimized via self-play.
 With the optimized level of pessimism, the proposed approach is shown to outperform other state-of-the-art approaches to real-time sequential decision making.
-An interesting direction of future work is to combine the proposed approach with model-free reinforcement learning, where the propose approach is used to choose specific actions in each step to attain the intermediate objective that is selected by model-free reinforcement learning.
+An interesting direction of future work is to combine the proposed approach with model-free reinforcement learning, where the proposed approach is used to choose specific actions in each step to attain the intermediate objective that is selected by model-free reinforcement learning.
+Such integration of tree search and reinforcement learning is an active field of research \citep{AlphaZero,ATB17,VSS17,JEL18,EDSM19,PGSearch,SXX19}.